npcottaris/plotlab/CONTRIBUTING.md

-If you want to contribute your own plotlab recipe/tutorial -- thanks!
+If you want to contribute your own plotlab recipe, tutorial, or code -- thanks!
 Here's how:

 1. **fork** the `plotlab` repository
 2. **add** you recipe/tutorial/code in the `recipes`/`tutorials`/`@plotlab` directory, respectively